ethannguyen128/su26-ai301-contribution/README.md

 **Match:** The fix follows a pattern already used in the codebase, extracting identifiers before the try block so catch blocks never need to access the request object.

 **Plan:**
-1. For each of the 16 affected files, find the catch block that calls request.get*()
+1. For up to 16 in-scope files, find the catch block that calls request.get*()
 2. Extract the value into a local variable before the try block:
 String name = request != null ? request.getName() : "unknown";
 3. Replace request.getName() in the catch block with the precomputed name variable